 We work really hard at creating a fun, enjoyable work environment for our employees, and I think that really helps them provide the best possible service to our clients.
-We pride ourselves on treating everyone, from front line staff and supervisors to management the same way – fairly, honestly and with a great deal of respect.
+We pride ourselves on treating everyone, from front-line staff and supervisors to managers, the same way – fairly, honestly and with a great deal of respect.

-I would also say that our stability is another important reason why clients stick with us, and continue to renew our contracts year after year.
-Our management and supervisory team is seasoned, and for the most part, have been with the company for quite a while.
+I would also say that our stability is another important reason why clients stick with us and continue to renew our contracts year after year.
+Our management and the supervisory team are seasoned, and for the most part, have been with the company for quite a while.
 That stability, and employee continuity, is due, I think, in part to the enjoyable and healthy work environment we’ve created.
-Listening and engaging employees, acting on their suggestions, promoting from within, and helping them develop a long-term career at Concord are just a few specific steps we’ve taken to strengthen the organization, and given clients the confidence to continue to select Concord Security.
+Listening to and engaging employees, acting on their suggestions, promoting from within, and helping them develop a long-term career at Concord are just a few specific steps we’ve taken to strengthen the organization and give clients the confidence to continue to select Concord Security.

-What achievement are most proud of from your 24 years with Concord Security?
+What achievement are you most proud of from your 24 years with Concord Security?

-As you know, security is critical element to the success of an Olympic Games.
-We successfully recruited, hired, trained and managed 400 security personal for the Vancouver games.
-It’s one of the defining moments in my career, and one that gives me a lot of satisfaction.
+As you know, security is a critical element to the success of an Olympic Games.
+We recruited, hired, trained and managed 400 security personnel for the Vancouver games.
+It’s one of the defining moments in my career and gives me a lot of satisfaction.

-The stability of the organization, and that fact that we have so many clients that have been with us for a long time, a few approaching 30 years, also makes me proud.
+The stability of the organization, and the fact that we have so many clients that have been with us for a long time, a few approaching 30 years, also makes me proud.
 And our reputation in the industry.
-Concord Security is a well-respected name in our industry, something that we’ve built year by year, client by client, and site by site.
+Concord Security is a well-respected name in our industry, something we’ve built yearly, client by client and site by site.

-If you could go back in time, and give younger self a piece of advice, what would that be?
+If you could go back in time and give your younger self a piece of advice, what would that be?

 Never over-promise.
 Do what you will say you will do – without exception.

-Our business, like many others I suspect, is exceptionally competitive.
+Our business, like many others, I suspect, is exceptionally competitive.
 And there is a natural tendency to promise clients the “moon.”
-But I really believe, to this day, that your word is the most important thing you have.
-Don’t say you are going to do something unless you are 100% sure you can deliver.
+But I believe, to this day, that your word is your most important thing.
+Don’t say you will do something unless you are 100% sure you can deliver.

 Mark has been in the security industry with Concord Security since 1992.
 He has a Bachelor of Business Administration degree from Simon Fraser University and is a Chartered Professional Accountant.
-Mark is in charge of all Concord’s business operations and in 2009 was named to Business in Vancouver’s Top 40 Under 40 list of top local business people.
+Mark is in charge of all of Concord’s business operations and, in 2009, was named to Business in Vancouver’s Top 40 Under 40 list of top local business people.
 Since February 2013, Mark has served as Concord Security’s Vice President and General Manager.